Matteo-Busso/smartunitn2/README.md

-# smartunitn2
-SmartUnitn2 Dataset Codebook
+# SmartUnitn2 Dataset Codebook

-To navigate the codebook, open the first webpage and clock on "Dataset" on the top right button
+The codebook is inside the COdebook_SU2 folder.
+To navigate the codebook, open the first webpage and click on "Dataset" on the top right button